NEONScience/NEON-Data-Skills/_posts/2014-10-27-2_Lidar-Point-Cloud-Online-Data-Viz-Activity.md

 3. About the .las and .laz lidar file formats (standard lidar point cloud formats).

 ## What you Need  ##
-1. Access to the internet so you can use the [plas.io](http://plas.io "plas.io") website.
+1. Access to the internet so you can use the <a href="http://plas.io" target="_blank"> plas.io website.</a>
+2. Your very own, sparking personality.

+###Data to Download
-2. Please download the lidar data  collected by NEON AOP (National ecological observatory network, airborne observation platform). [-->Click here to DOWNLOAD Sample NEON LiDAR Data<--](http://www.neoninc.org/NEONedu/Data/LidarActivity/r_filtered_256000_4111000.las "SAMPLE NEON LiDAR Data")
+Please download the lidar data  collected by NEON AOP (National ecological observatory network, airborne observation platform). [-->RIGHT Click here to DOWNLOAD Sample NEON LiDAR Data<--](http://www.neoninc.org/NEONedu/Data/LidarActivity/r_filtered_256000_4111000.las "SAMPLE NEON LiDAR Data")

 {% include _images.html url="https://farm4.staticflickr.com/3932/15408420007_3176835b51.jpg" description="LiDAR data collected over Grand Mesa, Colorado as a part of instrument testing and calibration by the National Ecological Observatory Network Airborne Observation Platform (NEON AOP)." link="https://www.flickr.com/photos/128087132@N06/sets/72157648481541867/" %}

 ##Quick Review -- LiDAR File Formats **
 LiDAR data are most often available as discrete points.
 Although, remember that these data can be collected by the lidar instrument, in either discrete or full waveform, formats.
 A collection of discrete return LiDAR points is known as a LiDAR point cloud.

 ".las" is the commonly used file format to store LIDAR point cloud data.
-This format is supported by the American Society of Photogrammetry and Remote sensing (ASPRS).
+This format is supported by the <a href="http://www.asprs.org/" target="_blank"> American Society of Photogrammetry and Remote sensing (ASPRS)</a>.
 Recently, the <a href="http://www.laszip.org/" target="_blank">.laz</a> format has been  developed by Martin Isenberg of LasTools.
 Laz is a highly compressed version of .las.

 In this activity, you will open a .las file, in the plas.io free online lidar data viewer.
 You will then explore some of the attributes associated with a lidar data point cloud.